oracle/weblogic-toolkit-ui/documentation/1.0/content/setup/install.md

 ```
 sudo apt-get install -f
 ```
-If you run `wktui` from an OS terminal shell.
-You may see this:
+If you run `wktui` from an OS terminal shell, then you may see this:
 ```
 wktui
 libGL error: No matching fbConfigs or visuals found